Ruthless Quotas at Amazon Are Permanently Maiming Employees

 The company’s aggressive production demands have overwhelmed its safety teams’ efforts to protect workers, according to five former Amazon safety managers, who oversaw safety at fulfillment centers around the country and spoke on condition of anonymity because they feared retaliation.

 One of them, a former senior safety manager, said it’s well known internally that the injury rates are too high, but there’s no way Amazon will slow down.
 “It’s not a conversation that can be had,” the former manager said.
-“We’re never going to fix safety at Amazon because we’re never going to fix what the real issue is.”
+“We’re never going to fix safety at Amazon, because we’re never going to fix what the real issue is.”

-Amazon is fond of showing off its industry-changing innovation: The fleets of robots, it claims, not only speed up production, they also make employees’ jobs easier and safer.
+Amazon is fond of showing off its industry-changing innovation: The fleets of robots, it claims, not only speed up production; they also make employees’ jobs easier and safer.
 Instead of having to walk miles of warehouse floor every day, pickers stand in one spot as robots come to them.

 But injury records and interviews with three of the former Amazon safety managers suggest the introduction of the robots led to even more injuries.
 Of the records Reveal obtained, most of the warehouses with the highest rates of injury deployed robots.
 One robotic facility in Kent, Washington—which a senior operations manager boasted was “the flagship of fulfillment,” as one of the few centers in 2016 to ship a million packages in a day—logged 292 serious injuries last year, for a rate of about 13 serious injuries per 100 workers.

-After Amazon debuted the robots in Tracy, California, five years ago, the serious injury rate there nearly quadrupled, going from 2.9 per 100 workers in 2015 to 11.3 in 2018, records show.
+After Amazon debuted the robots in Tracy, California, five years ago, the serious-injury rate there nearly quadrupled, going from 2.9 per 100 workers in 2015 to 11.3 in 2018, records show.

-Jonathan Meador watched the transition from his position loading boxes into big rig trailers.
+Jonathan Meador watched the transition from his position loading boxes into big-rig trailers.
 The robots at the Tracy warehouse were so efficient that humans could barely keep up.
 Suddenly, the pickers and packers were expected to move more products every minute, and more boxes shot down the conveyor belt toward Meador.

 “Before robots, it was still tough, but it was manageable,” he said.
 Afterward, “we were in a fight that we just can’t win.”

-The Oregon facility where Knight worked opened with robotics in August 2018 and had the highest serious injury rate Reveal found: nearly 26 per 100 employees, more than six times the industry average.
+The Oregon facility where Knight worked opened with robotics in August 2018 and had the highest serious-injury rate Reveal found: nearly 26 per 100 employees, more than six times the industry average.

 New warehouses sometimes are rushed to open before they’re ready, said two of the former safety managers, leading management to skimp on training and start operations without full safety teams in place.